Alphabetical list:

 Chronic bacterial prostatitis - treatment

 Treatment requires prolonged courses (4-8 weeks) of antibiotics that penetrate the prostate well (?-lactams and nitrofurantoin are ineffective).
 These include quinolones (ciprofloxacin, levofloxacin), sulfas (Bactrim, Septra) and macrolides (erythromycin, clarithromycin).
-Persistent infections may be helped in 80% of patients by the use ...Section: Prostatitis
+Persistent infections may be helped in 80% of patients by the use of alpha blockers (tamsulosin (Flomax), alfuzosin), or long term low dose antibiotic therapy.
+Recurrent infections may be caused by ...Section: Prostatitis

 Other articles from the section: Prostatitis